npdc/portal/documentation/install.md

 - Change colors in `app/npdc/scss/p_base_colors.scss` to match your style and compile scss (in VS code with Easy Sass: `F1 > Compile all SCSS/SASS files in the project`)
 - Place logo (200x200px) at `img/logo.png`
 - Place header image (at least 1240x120px) at `img/title_bg.jpg`
+- If you have one you can place your favicon.ico also in the img folder
 - TODO: release.php

 ## Linking with Twitter